OUR NEW IDENTITY THANKS TO JESUS

 God has always desired a people-an earthly family-who would live in such a way that the world would know what he is like.
 Jesus said that those who live in his ways and obey his Father are truly his family.
-Through Jesus we believe we are children of God and brothers and sisters with each other.
-As family we see it as our obligation to personally care for the needs of one another - both physically and spiritually.
+Through trusting in Jesus we become children of God and brothers and sisters with each other.
+As family we see it as our honorable obligation to personally care for the needs of one another - both physically and spiritually.
 We disciple, nurture and hold each other accountable to this Covenant life together.
-We do this through regular celebration gatherings and consistent involvement in a DNA group.
+We do this through regular celebration gatherings Sunday mornings in Issaquah and consistent involvement in a DNA group.
 (Genesis 12:1-3; John 1:12-13; Romans 12:10-16)

 Missionaries - We are sent by God to restore all things to himself.

 God sent his son, Jesus, to Earth to take on human form and live within the culture.
 He worked, ate and interacted among the people; living in such a way that those around him could see and experience what God was truly like.
 Jesus came so that all people, places and things could be restored to a right relationship with God.
-In the same way, we believe we are missionaries sent into our culture to restore all things to God through Jesus.
+In the same way, we believe we are missionaries sent into our culture sacrificially loving others as he restores all things.
 We live this out as part of a missional community.
 (John 1:14; 20:21; Colossians 1:19; 2 Corinthians 5:17-21)